chrismabon/chrismabon.github.io/about.md

 ---
 title: About Me
-description: Some tidbits about the author
+description: Tidbits about the author
 ---

 <br>